 Riot at the Rite on Box of Broadcasts:

 Students learn to navigate the full orchestral score of The Rite.
 They learn to recognise bitonal music (https://www.youtube.com/watch?v=FFPjFjUonX8#3m16s), and gain familiarity with the octatonic scale, its content of major, minor and diminished chords, its relationship with the diatonic modes, and how it naturally leads towards bitonality (http://dmitri.mycpanel.princeton.edu/files/publications/stravinsky.pdf), e.g. Petroushka Chord.
 See also it’s use in Tchaikovsky (e.g. Sixth Symphony) and Messiaen (e.g. Quartet for the End of Time).

-- A more modern performance of the Nijinsky version
+- A more modern recording of the Nijinsky version

 - Pina Bausch version of Le Sacre du Printemps